 For comparative pictures, see http://tailspintopics.blogspot.com/2013/10/lockheed-pf-80.html

-In summary, the P-80A did not have an ejection seat.
+In summary, the P-80A did not originally an ejection seat.
 The P-80B and C did.
 The incorporation of the seat required that the windscreen be moved forward about eight to nine inches and the forward end of the canopy lengthened accordingly.
 However, the location the aft cockpit bulkhead, instrument panel, and flight controls did not change.
 The gun sight was moved forward along with the windscreen.
 With the C, a ballistic jettison of the canopy replaced the mechanical jettison mechanism, which added a "tail' to the end of the canopy; the mechanism was housed under a cover on the aft deck of the sliding canopy that also sealed off the cockpit from a pressurization standpoint.
 (Note, the antenna on the inside of the B/C canopy is not shown and the depiction of the canopy deck aft of the headrest is notional.)

 Gerry Asher provided the best illustrations that I have of the P-80A canopy deck at the moment.

 In some pictures of the P-80, notably those with the P-80B canopy as pictured here but also A's, there is a triangular gusset at the lower aft edge of the windscreen that overlaps the lower front corner of the sliding canopy.

 Note that the B/C canopy slid almost straight aft, whereas the front of the A canopy was raised as it started to move aft.
 (This is a test P-80A with no gun sight.)

 The P-80A inboard profile of the forward fuselage: